First Love (2022 TV series)

 First Love (First Love 初恋, First Love Hatsukoi) is a Japanese television series starring Hikari Mitsushima and Takeru Satoh, released by Netflix on 24 November 2022.
-The series (and its Japanese title) was inspired by two Hikaru Utada songs.
+The series and its Japanese title were inspired by two Hikaru Utada songs, "First Love" and "Hatsukoi".

 Plot

 The plot revolves around a man and a woman who met in the late 1990s as teenagers and grew up together in the early 2000s.
 After 15 years, they meet again and try to rekindle their first love through memories.
 Yae wanted to be a flight attendant but suffered an accident.
 Harumichi served as a pilot in the JASDF but his life took a different path.